ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-11-1.md

-Chapter 11: Appendix: Tools and Resources for Developing Leadership Skills
+Tools and Resources for Developing Leadership Skills
 ==========================================================================

 In this appendix, we will provide some tools and resources for developing leadership skills.